readium/readium-lcp-server/README.md

 - "renew_days": default number of additional days allowed after a renewal.
 - "return": boolean; if `true`, an early return is possible.
 - "register": boolean; if `true`, registering a device is possible.
-- "renew_page_url": URL; if set, the renew feature is implemented as an HTML page, using this ULR.
+- "renew_page_url": URL; if set, the renew feature is implemented as an HTML page, using this URL.
 This is mostly useful for testing client applications.

-"logging" section: parameters for logging results of API method calls on the License Status server:
-- "log_directory": the complete path to the log file.
-- "compliance_tests_mode_on": boolean; if `true`, logging is turned on.

 "lcp_update_auth" section: authentication parameters used by the License Status Server for updating a license via the License Server.
 The notification endpoint is configured in the "lcp" section.
 - "username": mandatory, authentication username